 Between the Old Testament and New Testament, there was a time period called the Intertestamental Period.
 It covered approximately four hundred years between Malachi, the last book of the Old Testament, and Matthew, the first book of the New Testament.
 Significant changes impacted the whole world during this time.
-Those changes came when the Greeks, through Alexander the Great, emerged as the ruling superpower in the earth.
-Koine or "common" Greek became the lingua franca, and Greek culture (Hellenism) was systematically spread through the kingdoms conquered by the Greeks.
-Alexander wanted the whole world to be Greek, and he was well on his way to achieving his goals when he died in his early thirties.8
+Those changes came when the Greeks, through Alexander the Great, emerged as the ruling superpower on the earth.

 As we move closer to the world at the time of Jesus's birth, we come to a very important date during the Intertestamental Period, one that set the stage for the context of the Gospels in the New Testament.

-In 63 BC a Roman general named Pompey conquered Judea and Jerusalem, like others who had come before him.
+In 63 BC, a Roman general named Pompey conquered Judea and Jerusalem, like others who had come before him.
 He laid siege to Jerusalem and eventually broke into the city.
 Twelve thousand Jewish people died in Jerusalem that day.